sorenlouv/backport/README.md

   "autoMergeMethod": "squash",

   // Optional: Automatically detect which branches a pull request should be backported to based on the pull request labels.
-  // In this case, adding the label "backport-to-production" will backport the PR to the "production" branch "branchLabelMapping": {
+  // In this case, adding the label "auto-backport-to-production" will backport the PR to the "production" branch "branchLabelMapping": {
-    "^backport-to-(.+)$": "$1"
+    "^auto-backport-to-(.+)$": "$1"
   }
 }
 ```